VAPY05/Steretype-Streaming/README.md

 <img src="https://github.com/VAPY05/Steretype-Streaming/blob/main/assets/front%20end.png">

 Back-End:
-  The architecture of the server is standart MVC pattern consisting of three parts: Model, View, Controller.
-Model: Handles data logic.
-View: It displays the information from the model to the user.
+  The architecture of the server is based on Models and Controllers.
+Models: Handles data logic.
 Controller: It controls the data flow into a model object and updates the view whenever data changes.
-There are also services for fetching data easier ,utils for helping with the error handling and middlewares for security purpouses.
+Services: It handles data fetching  ,utils for helping with the error handling and middlewares for security purposes.

   <img src="https://github.com/VAPY05/Steretype-Streaming/blob/main/assets/back%20end.png">